fermiPy/dmsky/docs/install.rst

-The instructions describe how to install development versions of Fermipy.
+The instructions describe how to install development versions of Dmsky.
 Before installing a development version we recommend first installing a tagged release following the :ref:`pipinstall` instructions above.

-The development version of Fermipy can be installed by running ``pip install`` with the URL of the git repository:
+The development version of Dmsky can be installed by running ``pip install`` with the URL of the git repository:

 .. code-block:: bash